Best Calorie Tracker App: Count Macros and Lose Weight

 You can record details about your physical activity level within the application.
 Be sure to mention the frequency of your workouts and how many calories you have consumed.
 You can also mention specific training, such as strength exercises or treadmill running, as well as any type of sport you prefer (swimming, biking, or running).
 If you are doing yoga or Pilates, be sure to mention them as well.

-The profile on CareClinic can be customized in accordance with your caloric demand, weight loss approach or medical problems.
 For instance, if you are currently pregnant or breastfeeding, you can arrange your diet accordingly and use the application to ensure a higher caloric intake (as well as keep track of your vitamin and mineral content).

 meal tracker templateEven though counting calories can be quite helpful for those who are interested in managing their weight, you might also want to use CareClinic’s health app to keep track of macro- and micronutrients.
-As you will do that, you will be able to make specific changes to your diet.
-For instance, in order to lose weight, you should consume more proteins and reduce your carb intake.
+As you do that, you will be able to make specific changes to your diet.
+For instance, in order to lose weight, you should consume more protein and reduce your carb intake.

-It is also important to be aware of the fact that each macronutrient (R) has a different thermogenic effect.
+It is also important to be aware of the fact that each macronutrient has a different thermogenic effect.
 For example, you will burn more calories upon eating proteins and fiber, as these require more energy to be broken down (as opposed to fats and carbs).

 Upon using CareClinic as an online macro tracker, you must first understand what macronutrients refer to.
-These are the major food groups encountered in our meals, meaning proteins, carbohydrates, and fats.
+These are the major food groups encountered in our meals meaning proteins, carbohydrates, and fats.
 When you add a meal into the application, you can break it down into macronutrients and register the content of each type (macronutrient percentages).

 The accurate tracking will help you save a lot of time and energy, both of which you would have otherwise spent on guessing your overall intake of calories.
 By breaking your food down into macronutrients, you will be able to eat a balanced diet and achieve your diet goals.

 At first, you might find it difficult to identify the macronutrients contained in each food.
-However, as you will get the hang of things, you will see that it is not as difficult as you thought.
+However, as you get the hang of things, you will see that it is not as difficult as you thought.
 For packaged foods, do not forget to check the nutrition labels.
 You can also use the Internet to identify the macronutrients contained in fresh foods and then convert these into calories.

 Why should you consider counting calories and nutrients?

 Counting calories and keeping track of the nutrient intake can help you see your diet from a completely new perspective.
-As you will become more aware of your food choices and educate yourself to track your calories, you will also find it easier to make lifestyle and diet-related changes.
+As you become more aware of your food choices and educate yourself to track your calories, you will also find it easier to make lifestyle and diet-related changes.

 From another perspective, you have to be aware of the fact that you might underestimate your overall food intake.
-By using a health app, you will have an accurate record of your daily meals, food choices (healthy or unhealthy) and overall caloric intake.
+By using a health app, you will have an accurate record of your daily meals, food choices (healthy or unhealthy), and overall caloric intake.

 You should not rely on your memory to record information regarding your meals or calories, but rather add the details on the spot.
-In this way, you will not be able to forget about emotional eating and food binges, drinking too much alcohol or eating more sugar than necessary.
+In this way, you will not be able to forget about emotional eating and food binges, drinking too much alcohol, or eating more sugar than necessary.

-Diets are great in helping you lose weight but you are bound to experience a weight loss plateau or even several.
-The process is known as adaptive thermogenesis and it might seem like you are no longer able to lose weight.
+Diets are great in helping you lose weight, but you are bound to experience a weight loss plateau or even several.
+The process is known as adaptive thermogenesis, and it might seem like you are no longer able to lose weight.
 In this situation, you can use CareClinic’s health and count calories, lowering the daily intake accordingly.
 As you will create a caloric deficit, you will begin to lose weight once again.

 By using an application such as CareClinic, you can stay in control of your weight and rely on the information registered in the food journal to modify your behavior.
 As you will pay more attention to your dietary intake, you will discover effective control strategies and meal patterns that are healthy.